danielrcollins1/OED-Expanded/x-campaign-material.md

 #### Quick Start

 if you don't want to take a great deal of time procedurally generating hexes, instead just take of map of an existing wildness area (current or historical) and trace hexes or use the map as guideline to fill in your hex paper.
-You can even take a map of your own home town and work outward from there, swapping in well known locations for settlements and monster lairs.
+You can even take a map of your own home town and work outward from there, swapping in well known locations (school, downtown, shopping center) for settlements and monster lairs.

 ### Strongholds